 Every wedding comes with its fair share of cost cutting, even when Mama’s big wedding dreams are at stake.
 Once wedding bills start trickling in, you might have to fight to keep those beautiful blush and bashful bouquets a priority as the family starts slashing price tags.
 Though each bride has her own thoughts on where to splurge and where to save based one her own wedding day dreams, there is one tradition Southern families will always pull out their purses for: the bridal portrait.

-Not only did the practice of bridal portraits start in the South, but down here it’s evolved into more than just a keepsake.
+Not only did the practice of bridal portraits start in the South, but down here it has evolved into more than just a keepsake.
 It’s a family tradition.
 That beautiful picture of Mama in full bridal glam framed in Grandmother’s living room?
 You know, the one you admired growing up?
-Right next to Aunt Amelia's bridal photo?
 Her actual wedding day was far too chaotic and exciting to have time for such a shot.
-Thank goodness she sat for her bridal session.
-We hate to think of where your little girl's wedding day dreams would be without Mama's bridal portrait to spark your imagination.
+Thank goodness she sat for a bridal session.
+We hate to think of where your little girl wedding day dreams would be without Mama's bridal portrait to spark your imagination.

 The result?
-A fairytale-like photo of a blushing bride that’s glowing with anticipation and beauty and worth every penny.
+A fairytale-like photo of a blushing bride that’s glowing with anticipation, and it's worth every penny.
 Though it may feel a bit extravagant in the moment, a portrait session is a chance for the bride to try on her full look before the wedding and make sure everything is just right.
 It’s an opportunity to get to know her photographer and become more comfortable in front of the camera.
 But, most importantly, it’s a Southern tradition.

 WATCH: What Makes a Wedding Dress Expensive?

-Once that perfect shot of the bride looking like a vision in white is framed, it’s easy to say it was worth the splurge.
+Once that perfect shot of the bride is framed, it’s easy to see it was worth the splurge.
 We’re willing to bet 10 out of 10 Southern families would do it again.